Importance And Mission

 • Oil Price Hedging overview

 All non-executive, executive and independent directors are required to attend.
-In 2023:
+In 2024:

 • 2 non-executive directors attended.
-(1 of them is independent director)

 Specific training

-• 8 non-executive directors attended.
-(7 of them are independent director)
+• 4 non-executive directors attended.
+(3 of them are independent director)

-• 1 Executive director attended.
+• 1 non-executive independent directors attended.

 Business Continuity Management (BCM)